-Nocturnal Poisoning was released in late 2002, marking the first
+Nocturnal Poisoning was released in late 2002, marking the

 After being introduced to this solo bedroom project with the track

 "May Your Void Become as Deep as My Hate" (which was fairly decent and Burzum-esque), I did a little research and decided